nimbly/Syndicate/README.md

 }
 ```

 In this example, both the `Message` and the `EmailService` dependecies are injected - assuming the container has the `EmailService` in it.
-The `Nimbly\Syndicate\Message` instance can always be resolve without the need of a conatiner.

 ### Signals

-The signals option is an array of PHP interrupt signal constants (eg, `SIGINT`, `SIGTERM`, etc) that you would like your application to respond to and gracefully shutdown the application.
+The `signals` parameter is an array of PHP interrupt signal constants (eg, `SIGINT`, `SIGTERM`, etc) that you would like your application to respond to and gracefully shutdown the application.
 I.e. once all messages in the batch have been processed by your handlers, the application will terminate.

 If no signals are caught, any interrupt signal received will force an immediate shutdown, even if in the middle of processing a message which could lead to unintended outcomes.

+### LoggerInterface

+The `logger` parameter allows you to pass a `Psr\Log\LoggerInterface` instance to the application.
+Syndicate will use this logger instance to log messages to give you better visibility into your application.

 ## Handlers